 "We can't wait to realize Aang's world as cinematically as we always imagined it to be, and with a culturally appropriate, non-whitewashed cast.
 It's a once-in-a-lifetime chance to build upon everyone's great work on the original animated series and go even deeper into the characters, story, action, and world-building."

-Konietzko did reveal on his Instagram (above) that he was looking for a way to involve Dante Basco, one of the most recognizable voice actors in the game who played Zuko in the original show, in the remake somehow.
-Basco also reprised his role for Avatar's sequel series The Legend of Korra, but Konietzko says he won't be playing Zuko in this series—they'll be casting age-appropriate actors for that.
+Konietzko did reveal on his Instagram that he was looking for a way to involve Dante Basco, one of the most recognizable voice actors in the game who played Zuko in the original show, in the remake somehow.
+Basco also reprised his role for Avatar's sequel series The Legend of Korra, but obviously won't be playing Zuko in the remake.

 The original show's voice cast, during a virtual reunion panel, questioned the point of the live-action show, with Dee Bradley Baker (who voiced Appa and Momo) asking, "I'm open to whatever they do with the live-action series, which I know nothing about, but it's like, 'Well, how do you do this better than the way that it was rendered on this show?'
 I don’t know how you do that!
 I hope you can."
 They discussed M. Night Shyamalan barring DiMartino and Konietzko from having any creative input in his movie, and Olivia Hack (who voiced Ty Lee) said, "Especially when you're doing the exact same series, but as a live-action.
 You're not adding onto it or expanding the universe.
 You're doing the same thing, which feels redundant, but I don't know."